 I listened to this on CD, so I missed out on the pictures, which is too bad.
 I’ll probably look for the hard copy next time I’m at the library and glance over it.
 The audio version, though, was terrifically narrated and the introduction and ending were narrated by Sid Fleischman himself, which I thought was very cool.

-This book is appropriate, I’d think, for middle-schoolers and early high school students, not because of the content, but just because the language is fairly high level.
+The Story of the Great Houdini is appropriate, I’d think, for middle-schoolers and early high school students, not because of the content, but just because the language is fairly high level.
 I’d highly recommend this to anyone interested in magic, Houdini, or a good biography.